oracle/tribuo/README.md

 build-related issues if you're having trouble (though do check if you're missing proxy settings for Maven first, as that's a common cause of build failures, and out of our control).

+## Repository Layout

+Development happens on the `main` branch, which has the version number of the next Tribuo release with "-SNAPSHOT" appended to it.
+Tribuo major and minor releases will be tagged on the `main` branch, and then have a branch named `vA.B.X-release-branch` (for release `vA.B.0`) branched from the tagged release commit for any point releases (i.e., `vA.B.1`, `vA.B.2` etc) following from that major/minor release.
+Those point releases are tagged on the specific release branch e.g., `v4.0.2` is tagged on the `v4.0.X-release-branch`.

 ## Contributing